victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/12-accessing-liferay-session-android.markdown

 When working with Liferay Screens, you may wish to call the remote JSON web services provided by the Liferay Mobile SDK.
 Every operation with the Liferay Mobile SDK needs a Liferay Session to provide the server address, user credentials, and any other required parameters.
-Since the Login Screenlet creates a session when a user successfully logs in, you can retrieve this session with the `SessionContext` method `createSessionFromCurrentSession()`.
-You can then use that session to make the Mobile SDK service call.
+Since Login Screenlet creates a session when a user successfully logs in, you can retrieve this session with the `SessionContext` method `createSessionFromCurrentSession()`.
+You can then set a callback to the session and use it to make the Mobile SDK service call.
 The following example shows this for calling the Mobile SDK's `BookmarksEntryService`:

     Session sessionFromCurrentSession = SessionContext.createSessionFromCurrentSession();
     sessionFromCurrentSession.setCallback(callback);